-City Representative means the individual, assigned to the Project, who is used to establish cost for the construction of the
+City Representative means the individual, assigned to the Project, who is used to establish cost for the construction of the Project and is based on 99% complete design package which is ready for tender.

 City Website means www.iqaluit.ca.